 Food insecurity in London: it's time to act

-One in six (17%) children in the capital experience food insecurity, along with one in five adults (1.5 million Londoners), 36% of single parents and 32% of black Londoners.
+Data from a recent Survey of Londoners shows that one in six (17%) children in the capital experience food insecurity, along with one in five adults (1.5 million Londoners), 36% of single parents and 32% of black Londoners.

 The survey also found that half (49%) of parents with children experiencing food insecurity are socially isolated.
 Sixteen percent of parents from food insecure households reported being unable to provide balanced meals for their children, and 9% said their children did not always have enough to eat.
 These figures could increase if food prices rise following the UK’s departure from the European Union.

 Being food insecure means that at times a person’s food intake is reduced and their eating patterns are disrupted because of a lack of money and other resources for obtaining food.
 The Survey of Londoners combines the categories of ‘low food security’ and ‘very low security’, and reports them as ‘food insecurity’.

 This is an unacceptable state of affairs in the world’s fifth richest economy.